-Your tree has been continually pruned through it's life, not just when we send it out.
-So you get more branches.
-More branching mean more fruit.
-Both immediately and over the long life of your tree.
-This also puts more pomegranates at a safe, easy picking height.
+Your tree has been continually pruned through its life, not just when we send it out.
+Now, you get more branches for more fruit.

-Start enjoying the beauty, health benefits and unique flavor of this amazing fruit.
-Order today while supplies are still available.
+But don't wait - start enjoying the beauty, health benefits and unique flavor of this amazing fruit now.
+Order today while supplies are still available!

-Wonderful Pomegranates are self-fertile.
+Wonderful Pomegranate Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional pollinator will drastically increase the size of your crop.
 Below are the most effective pollinators we have chosen for your area...

 Customer Reviews & Photos